wpilibsuite/frc-docs/source/docs/software/commandbased/command-based-changes.rst

 .. note:: For more information, see :doc:`pid-subsystems-commands`

+..
+TODO:: Link to new PIDController article.

-* Following the changes to PIDController (TODO: link), these classes now run synchronously from the main robot loop.
+* Following the changes to PIDController, these classes now run synchronously from the main robot loop.
 * Several methods have changed names:
   - ``usePIDOutput`` is now ``useOutput``
   - ``getPIDInput`` is now ``getMeasurement``